-Partnerships between universities and vendors to develop new security systems and products may provide cost-effective options for some schools looking for ways to afford new systems (Reuters; May 14, 2008, EFJ Partners with VirginiaTech).
+Partnerships between universities and vendors to develop new security systems and products may provide cost-effective options for some schools looking for ways to afford new systems ("EFJ Partners with Virginia Tech," Urgent Communications, May 18, 2008, http://urgentcomm.com/mobile_data/news/efj-virginiatech-0514).

 Cell phones are changing the school telephone landscape.
 Most students now reject land-line phones, bringing their own cell phones instead.
 Rather than leasing land lines to students, universities may consider leasing cell tower space to providers, or providing their own competitive cell phone plans.
-New Jersey's Montclair State University gave GPS enabled cell phones to all 16,000 students.
+New Jersey's Montclair State University gave GPS-enabled cell phones to all 16,000 students.
 They are intended to serve as "portable information kiosks," covering everything from class assignments and cafeteria menus to emergency messages.
-They can also serve as instant polling devices for teachers and portable panic buttons with timer features (College Planning and Management, April 2007, Have Phone Will Travel).
+They can also serve as instant polling devices for teachers and portable panic buttons with timer features ("Have Phone Will Travel," College Planning and Management, April 2007 [not online]).